-Passover, a shadow of Jesus' coming substitution, for us in His: death, burial, & resurrection which we commemorate in the Lord's Supper. cf:
+The Passover, a shadow of the coming death of Jesus which we commemorate in the Lord's Supper cf:

 I Corinthians 5:7-8 Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
 For even Christ our passover is sacrificed for us: 8 Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened [bread] of sincerity and truth.